allegroai/clearml-docs/docs/guides/frameworks/pytorch/pytorch_tensorboardx.md

 ## Artifacts

-Model artifacts associated with the experiment appear in the info panel of the **EXPERIMENTS** tab and in the info panel of the **MODELS** tab.

-The experiment info panel shows model tracking, including the model name and design (in this case, no design was stored).
+Models created by the experiment appear in the experiment’s **ARTIFACTS** tab.
+ClearML automatically logs and tracks models and any snapshots created using PyTorch.

 ![image](../../../img/examples_pytorch_tensorboardx_04.png)

-The model info panel contains the model details, including:
-* Model URL
-* Framework
-* Snapshot locations.
+Clicking on the model name takes you to the [model’s page](../../../webapp/webapp_model_viewing.md), where you can view the model’s details and access the model.

 ![image](../../../img/examples_pytorch_tensorboardx_05.png)